Skip to main content

 Protocols for Female Hormonal Balance

 A woman’s hormonal journey, particularly through the perimenopausal and postmenopausal years, is complex.
 It involves the decline of estrogen and progesterone, which are the primary hormones addressed in traditional hormone replacement therapy.
-There is a growing body of evidence and clinical practice supporting the use of testosterone to address specific symptoms that do not resolve with alone.
+There is a growing body of evidence and clinical practice supporting the use of testosterone to address specific symptoms that do not resolve with estrogen and progesterone alone.

 The primary indication for testosterone therapy in women is Hypoactive Sexual Desire Dysfunction (HSDD), though many women report improvements in energy, mood, and cognitive clarity as well.